Wolanet/ActiveDirectory-scripts/README.md

 <br />
 <br />

-Execution of the second script, clearing all the print jobs: <br />
+For the second script, simply execute the PowerShell file and it will clear all the print jobs: <br />

 ![Sample image](images/PShellscript4.png)
 <br />